 - Coordination and payment of travel arrangements for you or a person you designate for certain emergency circumstances

-You can make a collect call, send an email, or text On Call from anywhere in the world 24 hours day to request assistance.
+You can make a collect call, send an email, live chat or text On Call from anywhere in the world 24 hours day to request assistance.
 If you need medical care, encounter a travel problem, suffer a medical emergency, or are impacted by security crisis anywhere in the world, we strongly encourage you to take advantage of services available through On Call.

 The Office of Special Events coordinates use of all university-owned property by other departments and non-affiliated entities.
 ASU departments do not have to obtain insurance to use campus facilities if the activity is university sponsored, but may be responsible for damages incurred.